Bounding the quantum dimension with contextuality: The KCBS inequality

 Furthermore, Observation~1 can be extended to generalizations of the KCBS inequality with more than five observables \cite{AQBTC12}: For that, one considers \be \mean{\chi_{N}} = \sum_{i=1}^{N-1} \mean{A_i A_{i+1}} + s\mean{A_N A_1}, \ee where $s=+1$ if $N$ is odd and $s=-1$ if $N$ is even.
 For this expression, the classical bound for NCHV theories is given by $\mean{\chi_{N}} \geq -(N-2).$ In fact, the experiment in Ref.~\cite{LLSLRWZ11} can also be viewed as measurement of $\mean{\chi_{6}}.$

 The discussion of the possible mean values $\mean{\chi_{N}}$ in quantum mechanics differs for even and odd $N$.
-If $N$ is odd, the maximal possible quantum mechanical value is $\mean{\chi_{N}} = \Omega_N \equiv -[3N\cos(\pi/N)-N]/[1+\cos(\pi/N)]$ and this violation can already be achieved in a three-dimensional system \cite{LSW11, AQBTC12}.
+If $N$ is odd, the maximal possible quantum mechanical value is $\mean{\chi_{N}} = \Omega_N \equiv -[3N\cos(\pi/N)-N]/[1+\cos(\pi/N)]$ and this value can already be attained in a three-dimensional system \cite{LSW11, AQBTC12}.
 The proof of Observation~1 can be generalized in this case, implying that for two-dimensional systems the classical bound $\mean{\chi_{N}} \geq - (N-2)$ holds.
 So, for odd $N$, the generalized KCBS inequalities can be used for testing the quantum dimension.

 If $N$ is even, the scenario becomes richer: First, quantum mechanics allows to obtain values of $\mean{\chi_{N}} = \Omega_N \equiv - N \cos(\pi/N),$ but this time this value requires a four-dimensional system \cite{AQBTC12}.
 For two-dimensional quantum systems, the classical bound $\mean{\chi_{N}} \geq - (N-2)$ holds.
 For three-dimensional systems, one can show that if the observables $A_i$ in a joint context are different ($A_i \neq \pm A_{i+1}$) and not proportional to the identity, then still the classical bound holds (for details see Appendix A2).
-However, if two observables are the same, e.g. $A_1 = -A_2$, then $\mean{A_1 A_2}=-1$ and $\mean{\chi_{N}}=-1+\mean{\chi_{N-1}}.$ So, we have for even $N$ the following hierarchy of bounds \be \mean{\chi_{N}} \stackrel{\rm 2D, com.}{\geq} - (N-2) \stackrel{\rm 3D, com.}{\geq} -1 + \Omega_{N-1} \stackrel{\rm 4D, com.}{\geq} \Omega_{N}. \ee All these bounds are sharp.
+However, if two observables are the same, e.g. $A_1 = -A_2$, then $\mean{A_1 A_2}=-1$ and $\mean{\chi_{N}}=-1+\mean{\chi_{N-1}}.$ In summary, for even $N$, we have the following hierarchy of bounds \be \mean{\chi_{N}} \stackrel{\rm 2D, com.}{\geq} - (N-2) \stackrel{\rm 3D, com.}{\geq} -1 + \Omega_{N-1} \stackrel{\rm 4D, com.}{\geq} \Omega_{N}. \ee Here, the notation $\stackrel{\rm 2D, com.}{\geq}$ etc.~means that this bound holds for commuting observables in two dimensions.
+All these bounds are sharp.
 This shows that extended KCBS inequalities are even more sensitive to the dimension than the original inequality.